Flaouna: History

-Flaounes are traditionally served in Cyprus as a celebratory food for the breaking of the Lenten fast, being prepared on Good Friday for consumption on Easter Sunday by Orthodox Christians.
+Flaounes are traditionally served in Cyprus, parts of Greece (especially Arcadia) and more widely in the Greek diaspora as a celebratory food for the breaking of the Lenten fast, being prepared on Great and Holy Friday for consumption on Easter Sunday.
 They are eaten in place of bread on Easter Sunday, and continue to be made and eaten for the weeks following.
 Creating the flaounes can often be a family tradition shared with multiple generations.

+Flaounes are also frequently consumed by Turkish Cypriots, often consumed in Ramadan or alongside special events.

 The Guinness World Records holds a record for the largest flaouna ever made.
 It was set on 11 April 2012 by the company Carrefour in Limassol.
 The pastry measured 2.45 m long and 1.24 m wide, weighing 259.5 kg.
 As part of the celebrations, 20 percent of sales of flaounes in Carrefour stores on the day in Cyprus went to charity.

 Flaounes were featured as a technical challenge in The Great British Bake Off pastry week episode of season six.

 The name Flaouna is derived from the ancient Greek παλάθη (paláthē> flado> fladoonis> flauna), a cake of preserved or dried fruit.

 Recipe

-Flaounes are a cheese-filled pastry interspersed with cheese.
+Flaounes are a cheese-filled pastry commonly flavored with mastic, mahleb and spearmint.
 The pastry is described as similar to shortcrust in texture.
-The cheese can be a mix of graviera, halloumi, fresh anari or kefalotyri.
-Outside of Europe, these cheeses can sometimes be referred to as "flaouna" cheese.
+A sheep and goat cheese known as tiri flaounas or flaouna cheese, that is made in the region of Paphos, is traditionally the main cheese used in the filling.
+Any mix of graviera, halloumi, fresh anari or kefalotyri can be further added to the mixture.

 Flaounes may be served hot or cold.
 Depending on the area of the island in which they are made, the recipes vary so that the pastries are either salty, semi-sweet or sweet.
 They can also sometimes have sesame seeds sprinkled on top or sultanas interspersed with the cheese.